Breast pain after menopause can come in many forms

 Breast pain can be treated when it's severe and debilitating or, if you're premenopausal, when it occurs more often than a few days each month.

 Treating conditions.
 For breast pain arising from pectoralis muscle strain, costochondritis, or arthritis in the spine, a short course of nonsteroidal anti-inflammatory drugs (NSAIDs) may help, along with stretching, yoga, or neck rotation exercises.
-Mastitis requires antibiotics, as does an abscess, which will also need to be drained.
+Mastitis usually requires antibiotics.
+An abscess will need to be drained.
 Draining may also relieve a painful breast cyst (a benign, fluid-filled sac).

 Lifestyle approaches.
 It usually helps to wear a well-fitting, supportive bra and a sports bra for exercise (and, when the pain is particularly severe, for sleep).
 Although there is no proof that caffeine or nicotine causes breast pain, many women report relief from avoiding both.
 Some research has shown that a very-low-fat diet (15%–20% of daily calories from fat) can reduce breast tenderness and swelling.
 Other local treatments include ice packs, warm compresses, or massage, and occasional use of NSAIDs or acetaminophen.